Friday, May 18, 2007

 I believe such poems constitute the very heart of poetry, and that they have endured because they haven't surrendered to our conscious desire to explain everything.
 We have other disciplines for that, such as philosophy and the sciences.

-As an interesting sidelight on this, I remember slogging through one of critic David Steiner's long and impossibly polysyllabic tome on the nature of our literary arts in which he sets out to prove that ideas form the backbone of every masterpiece, only to have the honesty to admit, in the end, that the one exception was Shakespeare, and I quote, "..who had no ideas."
+As an interesting sidelight on this, I remember slogging through one of critic David Steiner's long and impossibly polysyllabic tomes on the nature of our literary arts in which he sets out to prove that ideas form the backbone of every masterpiece, only to have the honesty to admit, in the end, that the one exception was Shakespeare, and I quote, "..who had no ideas."
 Exactly.

 WHY A MODERN ORAL POETRY?